What Does It Mean to Call on the Name of the Lord?

 In the Old Testament

-The practice of calling on the Lord began long ago, with the third generation of mankind.
+As we mentioned, the practice of calling on the Lord began long ago, with the third generation of mankind.
 Genesis 4:26 says:

 “And to Seth [Adam’s son] also a son was born, and he called his name Enosh.
 At that time men began to call upon the name of Jehovah.”